Ever wondered what goes through the minds of those on their death bed?

 4.)
 I wish I had stayed in touch with my friends.

 Ware found that many of her patients felt that they got so caught up in their lives that they had let their friendships slip by.
-“Often they would not truly realise the full benefits of old friends until their dying weeks and it was not always possible to track them down.
+“Often they would not truly realize the full benefits of old friends until their dying weeks and it was not always possible to track them down.
 There were many deep regrets about not giving friendships the time and effort they deserved.”

 5.)
 I wish that I had let myself be happier.